sydoruk89/vg-stats/README.md

 * download vgsales.csv and put somewhere accessible to notebook.
 Root of project is fine
 * VS Code should recognize your notebook and interactively render
 * Alternately run jupyter lab externally

+## Configuration
+Used the folder created by Poetry as the root of your project’s git repository.